LiYunJamesPhD/Li-Yun.github.io/_pages/cv.md

   * Designed and implemented an OSM preprocessing wrapper to acquire the OSM data, extract coordinates and feature flags, and pass all of them to the map analysis and visualization.
   * Designed and implmented a cascade K-D tree-like structure framework to be able to perform error correction tasks.
 The MQM tool can process over 750GM OSM data without having errors.
 * **Google Developer Student Club Lead (Aug.
 2020 - Present)**
-  * Google Developer Student Club Community, [PDX's DSC Chapter](https://dsc.community.dev/portland-state-university/)
+  * Google Developer Student Club Community, [PDX's DSC Chapter](https://dsc.community.dev/portland-state-university/) build [Michael Scherrer](https://www.linkedin.com/in/michael-scherrer-me/)
   * Set up and manage a core team at the DSC.
   * Hold events and workshops or collaborate DSC leads at different universities/colleges to establish events.
   * Search real-world projects and provide them to PDX's students.